edHelper.com

 3 "My mother says he's bad news," Patsy had said.
 "But that's just because he's a hot-rodder.
 I think he's just the most!
 Besides, I think the ‘rodders are kind of hip."
 She'd looked at Joyce a little defiantly.
 "They don't care what the teachers or anyone else thinks.
 They just do whatever they want.
 No one else has the guts to do that."

 4 Joyce had looked at Patsy and said nothing.
 The hot-rodders were an odd group.
 They were easily spotted in any crowd.
 Many wore black leather jackets and slicked-back hair.
 What stood out, though, was the attitude.
-It was the bold, scornful stare or the lip-curled sneer that set the group apart.
+It was the bold, scornful stare and the lip-curled sneer that set the group apart.
 The ‘rodders seemed to go out of their way to be disliked by parents and teachers.

 5 The group was named for their cars, though only a few of them actually owned vehicles.
 The cars, all older models, had been patched together and "souped-up."
 They were called "hot" (fast) "rods" (cars).
 The hot-rodders were either roaring around in the clattery old things or tinkering under the hoods.